reactjs/react.dev/content/docs/concurrent-mode-intro.md

 ## Blocking vs Interruptible Rendering {#blocking-vs-interruptible-rendering}

 **To explain Concurrent Mode, we'll use version control as a metaphor.** If you work on a team, you probably use a version control system like Git and work on branches.
-When a branch is ready, you can merge your work into master so that other people can pull it.
+When a branch is ready, you can merge your work into main so that other people can pull it.

 Before version control existed, the development workflow was very different.
 There was no concept of branches.
 If you wanted to edit some files, you had to tell everyone not to touch those files until you've finished your work.
 You couldn't even start working on them concurrently with that person — you were literally *blocked* by them.